cxd/wave_weather_data_python/README.md

 Comparison of the models suggest __Model 4__ performs best on predicting the target variables than the other models.
 ​
-In general applications of modelling wave buoy data from time series include providing predictions for energy produced by waves, as well as estimates of near shore surges during extreme weather events.

 ## Modelling with 7-Day Lags - Example Notebook